Raymo111/cs135-drtools/README.md

 ## Racket Preferences
 ### Features
 - Dark mode based on [Monokai v2.1](http://www.eclipsecolorthemes.org/?view=theme&id=52794)
+- `[` (left square bracket) will automatically determine the right bracket for you (no need to `Shift+9` anymore!) and insert a close bracket for you as well
-- All the features I find useful.
+- In addition to the notable ones mentioned here, I enabled all the features I find useful.
 The language is set to `Beginning Student Custom`, the starting language for CS 135 at UWaterloo.
 This may change as I progress through the course, or it may not.

 ### Installation
 - Unix: Put `racket-prefs.rktd` in `$HOME/.racket` and reload DrRacket